Painted Flagstone Floors: A DIY Tutorial

 - Creating shadows in the "grout"

 I know, it seems all I've done is make texture since the beginning.
 But texture is very important here.
 You probably know each of your stones personally by now.
 If you get down and look even closer at them, you will see gouges, bumps, cuts, and other marks.

 If you read my faux brick how-to, then you know what comes next.
 Its time to accentuate all those blemishes.
 You will need to dilute (I love diluted paint, by the way, could you tell?) some paint.
 Dark brown for all the brown rocks, lighter brown for whitish or tan rocks, and black for dark grey rocks.

 Pull out a smallish craft paint brush, and start dabbing darker paint into all the crevices.
 Blend it outwards so that the darkest paint is in the "shadow" area and the lighter shade is farther out onto the rock.
 Think of each bump as a small cliff.
 You are painting a shadow under that cliff.

-Now poke some darker paint into any holes, crannies, cuts, or gouges. dab away any paint that gets on the surface around these area.
+Now poke some darker paint into any holes, crannies, cuts, or gouges. dab away any paint that gets on the surface around these areas.

 You can skip adding edges to your stones.
 Shadowing the grout will be enough.
 But I wanted a slightly harder edge.

 There is no easy way to do this.
-I got down on my hands and knees with a tiny paint brush and painted an incredibly thin line of dark brown or dark grey around each stone.
+I got down on my hands and knees with a tiny paintbrush and painted an incredibly thin line of dark brown or dark grey around each stone.
 Make the line thicker in some places, and skip some sections to make the shadowing look more realistic.
-A slid black line all around your stone will make it look like a cartoon.
+A solid black line all around your stone will make it look like a cartoon.